1. What are the objectives of the National Population Health Survey?

 20. I have already completed the survey but was asked to undergo a health examination.
 What is the objective of this health examination?

-All reference persons who have completed the NPHS (Household Interview) will be invited to undergo the NPHS (Health Examination) at a clinic.
+All reference persons who have completed the NPHS (Household Interview) will be invited to undergo the NPHS (Health Examination) at designated clinics.
 The objective of the health examination is to collect physical measurements such as your height, weight, hip and waist circumference, and blood pressure, and samples of blood and urine.
 The blood and urine samples will be sent to a medical laboratory to test for blood sugar, cholesterol, proteins in urine and other conditions.

 A full report on your health status will be mailed to you around six weeks after you have completed your health examination.
 If you wish to find out more about your medical report, please consult your family doctor as the desirable values provided in the report serve only as a guide, and interpreting the results of these tests have to be individualised according to your health state.